 Customer relations reflect the future value generation related to core customers.
-The initial measurement is stated at cost and has a straight line amortisation basis over the estimated useful lives.
+The initial measurement is stated at cost and has a straight line amortisation basis over the estimated useful lives of 30 years.

-(iv) Patents and know-how
+(iv) Know-how and patents

-Patents and know-how are the proprietary processes which give an edge over competitors.
-The patents and knowhow are continually renewed when the Group introduces an innovation to the existing patents.
-Patents and knowhow acquired through business combination are measured at cost and has a straight line amortisation basis over the estimated useful lives.
+Know-how and patents are the proprietary processes which give an edge over competitors.
+The know-how and patents are continually renewed when the Group introduces an innovation to the existing patents.
+Know-how and patents and acquired through business combination are measured at cost and has a straight line amortisation basis over the estimated useful lives of 30 years.